The following frequently asked questions will provide you with information to help you with your workers’ compensation insurance requirements.

 This covers any person who works under a contract of service or apprenticeship.
 The contract may be expressed or implied, oral or written.

-A large part of the workforce is covered under this part of the definition, including workers who:
+A large part of the workforce is covered under this part of the definition, including:

 Extended definition